Waiheke Island: Air service

-There is one airport on the island, Waiheke Island Aerodrome, served via fixed-wing aircraft by Flight Hauraki and via helicopter by a number of operators.
+There is one airport on the island, Waiheke Island Aerodrome.
 Waiheke is also accessible via a regular seaplane service.

 Infrastructure

 The island has less infrastructure than mainland Auckland.

 Roads: The roads are mainly narrow and in many places unsealed and unlit, especially on the eastern half of the island.
 Except for the Onetangi Straight (60 km/h) and the rural eastern end, the island speed limit is 50 km/h, and many of the roads see traffic travelling at well under the limit due to their size.
 At the car ferry terminal at Kennedy Point, the highway department has posted a sign saying "Slow Down, You're here", which delivers the message to visitors about island life.

-Transport: Primary transportation on the island is by privately owned used car or car-rental for visitors.
-The Waiheke Bus Company (owned by Fullers) services most inhabited parts of the island, linking to the ferry sailings from Matiatia.
-Numerous other taxi, shuttle, bus and boutique services cater to visitors.
-Due to the hills, bicycles on the island tended to be limited to the young and fit, including an active mountain bike group, until the advent of ebikes.
-With an ebike rental company in Oneroa that also sells ebikes, they are becoming a common feature on both local roads, and on the ferry boats to the mainland.
+Transport: Primary transportation on the island is by privately owned used car, motorbike or car-rental for visitors.
+The Waiheke Bus Company (owned by Fullers) services most inhabited parts of the island, linking to the ferry sailings from Matiatia and Kennedy Point.
+Numerous other taxi, shuttle, bus and boutique tour services cater to visitors.
+Due to the hills, bicycling on the island tends to be more limited, but there is also an active mountain bike group (WMBC). ebikes continue to rise in popularity, with at least two ebike rental companies operating on the island - one located at Matiatia wharf. ebikes are increasingly popular with day-trippers and holiday makers who wish to bike around the various sightseeing locations, vineyards and beaches. ebikes are also now a common sight on the ferries to the mainland as more commuters opt for ebike transport to their city working location.
+Being an island, many people also own small boats and these are visible in multiple harbours, and anchorages around the built up areas.
 Walking continues to be a popular means of island transport, both for access and recreation with many walking trails that are not along roads.
-Horse riding tends to be for recreation rather than transport, but the island does support both a pony club and adult riding club.
+Horse is popular for recreation rather than transport, but the island does support both a pony club and an adult riding club.

 Power: Waiheke is connected to the North Island's electricity network via twin 33 kV undersea cables from Maraetai on the mainland, terminating on the island at a 33/11 kV substation in Ostend.
 The island's electricity network is operated by Auckland-based lines company Vector.